 Tell Me Your Stories Designs can be boldly representational, such as a specific rosebud or architecture, or subtly suggestive like the vague forms clouds make in the summer sky.
 Precious metals such as gold, platinum, and silver can do it.
 Anything is possible.
 Tell me your stories, and I’ll make something special for you or someone you love, and build your own special meaning into the object we create.

 Just what is Custom Jewelry?
 Our specialty here at Gary Dawson Designs is “Full Custom Design” as defined by the Manufacturing Jewelers and Suppliers of America.
-(MJSA) MJSA’s Council of Custom Jewelers, of which Gary is a founding member, recognizes three tiers to custom work within our industry.
+(MJSA) MJSA’s Council of Custom Jewelers, of which Gary is a founding member and the current chair, recognizes three tiers to custom work within our industry.
 Full Custom Design: A jewelry design made from scratch specifically for a customer.
 Semi-Custom Design: Existing designs that have been modified to alter their shapes or appearance.
 Made to Order: Existing designs manufactured by request, modified only by sizing and choice of metal and/or gemstone.
 We do however, have a line of existing designs that we frequently modify for specific clients so our work may also fall into both other categories, depending on the specific project.

 Our Full Custom Design Process We may utilize office visits, email, phone conversations, online conferencing, and digital imaging to communicate frequently during the entire process.
 Simple sketching may be useful in the beginning but generally, after establishing a design direction I will either hand carve in wax, or (more frequently) create in a CAD application, a 3-dimensional prototype for your inspection.
 This inspection may be done by visiting our downtown Eugene, OR office, or utilize digital imaging via email.
 Alternatively, if you are one of our many distant clients, I can send you a durable model for your personal inspection.
 With the three-dimensional prototype, you will be able to really get a “feel” for the object we are making.
 In addition, I can normally mount any gemstone that we are incorporating in the design into model so you can actually see how the gem will work in the design.